SoftwareAG/WxNewRelicAgent/README.md

 ## Configure the connection with your New Relic tenant license.

-You can either edit the agent config file directly via
+You can edit the agent config file directly via
 ```
 [SAG_HOME]/IntegrationServer/instances/default/packages/WxNewRelicAgent/resources/newrelic/newrelic.yml
 ```